Dynamical moment fragmentation in the all-in all-out pyrochlore Nd2Sn2O7: Methods and Sample Information

-Heat capacity measurements from 300-1.8 K were measured with using the Quantum Design Heat Capacity option within a 9T Quantum Design PPMS.
-Additional measurements from 4 K-400 mK were made using a Quantum Design $^3$He insert.
-The lattice contribution was estimated from nonmagnetic, hydrothermally grown La$_2$Sn$_2$O$_7$ and subtracted from the raw data.
 DC magnetic susceptibility measurements from 300-1.8 K were measured with a Magnetic Property Measurement System (MPMS3).
-Additional measurements from 4 K-400 mK were performed with the Quantum Design iHe-3 He$^{3}$ insert for the MPMS3. $^4$He-range susceptibility was recorded on a $\sim$1\,mg pulverized single crystal. $^3$He-range measurements used 29.1\,mg of pulverized single-crystal \nso\ in a 100\,Oe field.
+Additional measurements from 4 K-0.4 K were performed with the Quantum Design iHe-3 He$^{3}$ insert for the MPMS3. $^4$He-range susceptibility was recorded on a $\sim$1\,mg pulverized single crystal. $^3$He-range measurements used 29.1\,mg of pulverized single-crystal \nso\ in a 100\,Oe field.
 The resulting datasets were normalized and combined.
 Magnetization versus field measurements at $T=2$~K were performed on single-crystal \nso\ samples with masses of $\sim$1.50~mg ($H \parallel [100]$), $\sim$0.93~mg ($H \parallel [111]$), and $\sim$1.36~mg ($H \parallel [110]$).
 The induced magnetic moments $M$ at the maximum applied field of $\mu_0H=7$~T were determined to be $1.67~\mu_\mathrm{B}/\mathrm{Nd^{3+}}$, $1.43~\mu_\mathrm{B}/\mathrm{Nd^{3+}}$, and $1.28~\mu_\mathrm{B}/\mathrm{Nd^{3+}}$ for fields along the $[100]$, $[111]$, and $[110]$ directions, respectively.
 For comparison, the expected saturated moments in a pyrochlore lattice with local $\langle 111 \rangle$ Ising anisotropy and effective ferromagnetic (FM) nearest-neighbor coupling are $g_JJ/\sqrt{3}$ for $[100]$, $g_JJ/2$ for $[111]$, and $g_JJ/\sqrt{6}$ for $[110]$~\cite{Fukazawa2002}.
 The observed ordering of induced moments (largest to smallest) and their relative ratios are consistent with these theoretical expectations for a magnetic pyrochlore with easy-axis anisotropy~\cite{Fukazawa2002}.
 Small quantitative deviations may originate from slight sample misalignment during mounting, uncertainties in mass due to residual impurity phases, or incomplete saturation at $\mu_0H=7$~T.